sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

 Security functionality on Android is provided by various open src libs which vary depending on the OS version.
 There are native libs and java libs with JCE interfaces which coexist.

+Guide to terms like JCE & JSSE can be found [here](http://www.oracle.com/technetwork/java/javase/tech/index-jsp-136007.html).

 ##Native Implementations

 ####OpenSSL